raphaelquast/EOmaps/docs/api.rst

 For extremely large datasets (>1M datapoints), it is recommended to use "shading" instead of representing each data-point with a projected polygon.

-Possible shapes that can be used to quickly generate a plot for millions of pixels are:
+Possible shapes that can be used to quickly generate a plot for millions of datapoints are:

 .. autosummary::
     :toctree: generated